Does Pro-Life Rhetoric Lead to Violence?

 Some pro-abortionists say that priests and ministers must never mention abortion in their homilies or celebrate Sanctity of Life Sunday.
 They say that bishops cannot exert control over their own property by banning pro abortion meetings.
 In fact, some allege that the Catholic Church cannot even refuse to donate money to pro-abortion groups such as UNICEF.10

-In summary, these pro-abortion extremists allege that “If religious leaders sincerely want to deter the terrorists, they must disavow one premise … that there is no significant difference between the human life of the unborn and human life of the born human being.”12
+In summary, these pro-abortion extremists allege, “If religious leaders sincerely want to deter the terrorists, they must disavow one premise … that there is no significant difference between the human life of the unborn and human life of the born human being.”12

 The pro-abortionists are terrified that the visibility of the pro-life movement will sway public opinion against them.
 For these extremists, it is all about keeping pro-lifers out of the public eye.